Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Certain factors can increase your risk for peptic ulcers.
 These risk factors include:

-• frequent use of nonsteroidal anti-inflammatory drugs (NSAIDs)
+• Frequent use of nonsteroidal anti-inflammatory drugs (NSAIDs)

-• a family history of ulcers
+• A family history of ulcers

-• illness, such as kidney, liver, or lung disease
+• Illness, such as kidney, liver, or lung disease

-• regular consumption of alcohol
+• Regular consumption of alcohol

-• smoking
+• Smoking

 Peptic ulcers will get worse if not treated.
 Treatment may include medicines to reduce stomach acids or antibiotics to kill H. pylori.
 Antacids and milk can't heal peptic ulcers.
 Avoiding alcohol and not smoking can help.
 You may need surgery if your ulcers don't heal.

-Frequently Asked Questions about Peptic Ulcers
+Frequently Asked Questions

 Are peptic ulcers common?

-Can NSAIDs cause peptic ulcers?
+Can stress cause a peptic ulcer?

-Can coffee and spicy foods cause peptic ulcers?
+Can GERD cause peptic ulcers?

 Call Northeast Digestive Today